 You need 37% equity to make the call.
 With your gutshot straight draw, you have about 8% equity to improve into a straight, and all your pair outs are unlikely to make your hand good.

-Things get even simpler on the river with no more cards to come since you only need to compare your pot odds against the equity versus your opponent range.
-This way, you will always know if you should call or fold in any given situation.
+Things get even simpler on the river with no more cards to come since you only need to compare your pot odds against the equity versus your opponent’s range.
+This way, you will always know whether to call or fold in any given situation.

 Final Words on Pot Odds